arvados/rnaseq-cwl-training/lesson2/lesson2.md

         "basename": "Mov10_oe_1.subset_fastqc.html",
         "class": "File",
         "size": 383589
-    },
-    "qc_summary": {
-        "location": "file:///home/username/rnaseq-cwl-training-exercises/summary.txt",
-        "basename": "summary.txt",
-        "class": "File",
-        "size": 590
     }
 }
 ```

-This has the same structure as `input.yaml`.
+This has the same structure as `main-input.yaml`.
 The each output
 parameter is listed, with the `location` field of each `File` object
 indicating where the output file can be found.